 We provide a Crown overdraft facility to help the Government manage short-term fluctuations in its cash flows.
-We recently increased the overdraft from $5bn to $10bn for a three month period, to assist with the potential for some larger-than-usual changes in cash flows.
+We temporarily increased the overdraft from $5bn to $10bn for a three month period to 1 July 2020, to assist with the potential for some larger-than-usual changes in cash flows.
 The overdraft facility was utilised for a short period coinciding with the Government’s April 2020 bond maturity, and the account has since been replenished following the issuance of additional bonds and Treasury bills.

 The initiatives above and below have also seen changes to our liabilities in the balance sheet.

 The difference between our total assets and liabilities makes up our equity on the balance sheet.
 Our equity is held by the Crown and acts as a buffer against the potential for losses arising from our operations.
 We pay dividends to the Government when our profits cause our equity to rise above what we need to hold in reserve as a buffer.
-At the end of May our equity made up $3.1bn of our liabilities.
+At the end of December, our equity made up $2.75bn of our liabilities.

 Monthly summary of our balance sheet (position as at month-end).
 We present the positions in three different ways: